-To me, it is really important that I can be proud of the artworks that I create, especially so when it is a commission.
+To me, it is really important that I can be proud of the artworks that I create, especially when it is a commission.
 I believe when I can look at my painting and know that I've truly and honestly given it my best, the client will be happy with it as well.

 However, last week I started creating a commissioned portrait of an imaginary character that my client had described to me.
 I'm very used to being able paint everything rather easily, succeeding at the first go but now, for the first time ever, I found myself disliking the painting the more I painted it.

-On the right, you can see my first attempt to paint this commissioned character.
+On the right, you can see my first attempt on painting this commissioned character.
 Instead of a beautiful woman she was supposed to be, she started to look more and more like a zombie to me.
 I didn't proceed any further with this painting, for I knew I'd have to start over again.
 This was not going to be something that I could happily give to a paying client.

 Since I had never been in a situation like this, I certainly did not expect to fail my second attempt as well.